• Skip to primary navigation

 Essential Oil Recipes for Motion Sickness

-Here’s a few simple yet effective recipes to try that many have found useful for preventing and treating motion sickness.
+Here are a few simple yet effective recipes to try that many have found useful for preventing and treating motion sickness.

-If you don’t have a tissue, car diffuser, or nasal inhaler handy, you can just add 1 drop of diluted essential oil in the palm of your hand.
-I like to rub my palms together and cup my nose and mouth while breathing deeply for fast relief.
+If you don’t have a tissue, car diffuser, or nasal inhaler handy, you can add 1 drop of diluted essential oil in the palm of your hand in dire situations.

 1. Equal parts lemon and peppermint essential oil